 Facebook’s goal here is to present an all-in-one online experience for its users, preventing the need for a search engine to find articles or display content.
 It’s even planning the release of a digital assistant and search engine of its own, accessible entirely within the app itself.
 Other social media platforms will likely take notice of Facebook’s shift, adopting new features and add-ons of their own until virtually every social media site becomes an all-in-one online experience unto itself.

 Finally, consider how the average user’s online experience has changed over the course of the past decade.
-Wireless Internet is available almost everywhere, and mobile devices represent the majority of all online activities.
+Wireless Internet is available almost everywhere, and mobile devices represent the majority of all online marketing activities.
 Users are no longer reliant on dedicated devices, wired connections, and web browsers to find the information or functionality they need in any given situation.
 If they need a ride somewhere, they can use the Uber app.
 If they want to identify a song, they can use the Shazam app.

 Imagine for a moment that you had an app in your phone for every piece of information or every functionality you could ever need from the Internet.
 At that point, would you ever return to traditional websites or search engines?
 Chances are slim.
 Apps are slowly killing off the “traditional” online experience, including search engines, though there are still opportunities for search to survive in the context of those apps (or in the process of finding them to download).

 Search itself isn’t dying: instead, the way we use search is starting to change.
-The conventional form of a type-based single entry that generates pages of potential links is starting to disappear in favor of more complex algorithms, more general forms of search that blend online and offline, new types of online experiences, and new platforms that can do everything we need in one location.
+The conventional form of a type-based single entry that generates pages of potential link acquisition opportunities is starting to disappear in favor of more complex algorithms, more general forms of search that blend online and offline, new types of online experiences, and new platforms that can do everything we need in one location.
 If you’ve invested the last few years of your life to a killer SEO campaign, you don’t necessarily have a reason to worry—just be on your toes for the changes that come, and be willing to adapt to this new environment.